StreamX Delivery Service

 mp.messaging.incoming.[channel-name].subscriptionName=${streamx.service.id}

 streamx.service.id - By default is resolved to quarkus.application.name.
-This id needs to be the same for each replica.
+This id must be the same for each replica.